diamantiSolutions/solutions/lbaas/haproxy/specs/ha-active-active/readme.md

-1. If you prefer to use official HAProxy image you can manually modify the haproxy.cfg by getitng in to the pod and modify the /etc/haproxy/haproxy.cfg and reload HAProxy.
+1. If you prefer to use official HAProxy image you can manually modify the haproxy.cfg by getting in to the pod and modify the /etc/haproxy/haproxy.cfg and reload HAProxy.
 Please note that this step is not needed if you are using Diamanti HAProxy image.
 * get into pods
 ```
 $ kubectl exec -it <HAProxy Pod> sh